OptimalBPM/of/README.md

 The structure of the Optimal Framework source:
 /broker - The Optimal Framework broker
+/broker/ui - The ui:s of the broker
-/common - Libraries used by the broker and those interacting with it /schema - The JSON schemas, and functionality to resolve the of:// scheme
+/common - Libraries used by the broker and those interacting with it /schemas - The JSON schemas, and functionality to resolve the of:// scheme